-As well as keeping artisan crafts alive and providing commercial opportunities in less-affluent countries, there are also some environmental payoffs in handmade cement tiles.
-They use earth-based components, natural pigments and consume less energy to make than fired tiles.
+Hamish Smith, Creative Director, says, “There is lots to love about these decorative tiles.
+They are an incredibly versatile product and are not just for indoor floors.
+Bathroom walls, splashbacks the possibilities are endless – anywhere you use them they’ll really make an impact.”
+As well as keeping artisan crafts alive and providing commercial opportunities in less affluent countries, there are also some environmental payoffs in handmade cement tiles.
+They use earthen components, natural pigments and consume less energy to make than fired tiles.